Skip to main content

 Atlas logoAtlas

-1. Import the sources into one project.
-Put the transcripts, notes, reports, or papers in the same project and wait until processing finishes.
+1. Add the sources.
+Put the transcripts, notes, reports, or papers in one project.

-2. Ask a narrow synthesis question.
-For example: Across these interviews, what themes explain why participants abandoned onboarding?
+2. Ask a narrow question.
+For example: Why did people abandon onboarding?

 MAXQDA Retrieved Segments window showing coded interview excerpts ready for AI Chat analysis.

-The MAXQDA screenshot shows a qualitative analysis step: coded interview segments in the Retrieved Segments window must stay connected to the original passage before a theme becomes a research memo.
+The MAXQDA screenshot shows coded interview passages in the Retrieved Segments window.
+Keep each theme connected to its original text before it enters a research memo.

 Best fit by qualitative workflow